 The wrinkles and folds of each person’s cortex, the shape and size of other brain structures, and the wiring of individual brain circuits vary significantly.
 To better understand this variability and its genetic underpinnings, Van Essen and his colleagues plan to recruit and study 1,200 volunteers, from families with twins and siblings of twins.

 “Comparing identical twins to non-identical twins and siblings helps us understand what aspects of brain circuitry may be inherited,” he explained.
 “It will also let us start linking various genes to specific aspects of brain circuitry.”

 All the information produced by the HCP will be freely shared with the research community.
 Van Essen estimates the project will produce about 1 petabyte, or 1 quadrillion (1,000,000,000,000,000) bytes of data.

 According to Van Essen, as information about how brain circuits are normally connected reaches a critical mass, scientists can begin to use that data to study how differences in those connections contribute to differences in human behavior.

-"The President's proposal offers a tantalizing opportunity to accelerate progress in understanding the brain by developing novel approaches to characterizing brain structure, function and connectivity,” Van Essen said.
-“The gains that can be achieved by technology investments of this type are exemplified by Human Connectome Project, which has already made important advances in how we acquire, analyze, visualize and share information about brain circuits in healthy adults.”
+“The President’s proposal offers a tantalizing opportunity to accelerate progress in understanding the brain by developing novel approaches to characterizing brain structure, function and connectivity,” Van Essen said.
+“The gains that can be achieved by technology investments of this type are exemplified by the Human Connectome Project, which has already made important advances in how we acquire, analyze, visualize and share information about brain circuits in healthy adults.”